 Computer game innovator Gerald “Jerry” Anderson Lawson was born in Brooklyn, New York on Dec.
 1, 1940, and grew up in Queens.
 His parents, both blue collar workers, encouraged his intellectual pursuits.
 Lawson’s father was a longshoreman by profession and a voracious reader of science books, Lawson’s mother was a city employee, and also president of the PTA at the nearly predominantly white school Lawson attended.

 As a boy Lawson pursued a number of scientific interests, ham radio and chemistry among them.
 As a teenager Lawson earned money repairing television sets.
-During the 1960s Lawson attended both Queens College and the City College of New York, but never received a degree.
+During the 1960s, Lawson attended both Queens College and the City College of New York, but never received a degree.
 His interest in computing led him in the 1970s to Silicon Valley’s Homebrew Computer Club, where he and Ron Jones were the only black members.
-While with the club Dawson crossed paths with Apple Computer Inc.’s founders, Steve Jobs and Steve Wozniak.
+While with the club, Lawson crossed paths with Apple Computer Inc.’s founders, Steve Jobs and Steve Wozniak.
 During this period Lawson invented an early coin-operated arcade game, Demolition Derby.